Battle of Lübeck: Battle

 Soon after, Bernadotte's advance guard pushed Oswald's rear guard back toward the northern gate.
 Drouet's tirailleurs soon secured the Galgenburg, a hill east of the Burgtor, and cannons were massed on the height.
 Bernadotte deployed the division of Drouet on the left and Rivaud on the right, with Dupont supporting the right.
 General of Brigade François Werlé led the 27th Light Infantry Regiment of Drouet in the center against the St. Gertrude Church.
 At first, the French were stopped, but the commander of the Prussian battery was wounded and this lowered its effectiveness.
 A second effort carried the churchyard, but then Werlé's men were enfiladed by the Bellevue battery, which inflicted heavy losses.
 Drouet's 94th Line Infantry Regiment then rushed forward on the left.
 Meanwhile, Brunswick decided to supervise the battle from the Bellevue bastion, so he crossed to the Trave's west bank.

 Undetected in the battle smoke, the 94th Line overran a small redoubt.
 Then the regiment stormed the semicircular position, seizing the entire battery.
 At about 1:00 PM, the Prussian defenders fled through the Burgtor, followed by the victorious French.
-Bernadotte directed Drouet to the right to take the bridge over the Trave, while sending Rivaud to the left to take the Mühlentor's defenders in reverse.
+Bernadotte directed Drouet to the right to take the bridge over the Trave, while sending Rivaud to the left to take the Mühlentor's defenders from the rear.
 Other French troops boated across the Trave and forced the Bellevue battery to withdraw.

 Believing his northern defenses secure, Blücher retired to his headquarters at the Golden Angel Inn near the Mühlentor.
 He was surprised there by Rivaud's skirmishers and barely escaped with his son and Karl Freiherr von Müffling, though his chief of staff, Gerhard von Scharnhorst and the rest of his staff became prisoners.
 Meanwhile, the French pushed through the market place and the Königstrasse amid vicious street fighting in which Yorck was wounded and many other Prussians were killed or wounded.
 At the head of a troop of cuirassiers, Blücher tried without success to rescue his staff.
 Then the group cut their way to the bridge over the Trave and safety.

 Soult sent Leval to take the Hoxtertor, Legrand to attack the Mühlentor, while holding Saint-Hilaire in reserve.
 The Prussians defending the Mühlentor were taken in rear by Rivaud's division, though they fought back furiously.
 Hit by fire from all directions, the defenders sustained heavy losses, including 300 in one regiment alone.
 Finally, 2,000 Prussians surrendered and Murat's horsemen surged through the gate and into the streets.
 The next victims were the Hoxtertor's defenders, the Owstein Regiment.
 Engulfed by cavalry and infantry, the regiment formed an infantry square but was soon forced to surrender after suffering heavy losses.
 By 3:30 PM, the French firmly controlled Lübeck, though sporadic fighting continued.